Hey, I’m Claudia! I was elected by YOU to represent all students at Imperial and work towards improving our student experience.

 - Status: Ongoing Health & Safety Committee Revamp

-- Am reviewing all the policies and terms of reference for the committee in order to improve the effectiveness of the committee
+- We are reviewing all the policies and terms of reference for the committee in order to improve the effectiveness of the committee

 Projects VS My Manifesto